cloudfabrix/api-postman/tests/README.md

 Things to be checked before executing api testcases (Manual Execution) :
 1. Add Worker if not already present.
 Needed for running pipeline API
 2. Add Organization in the portal.
 Needed for creating user group
-3. Add User Group as "test_user_group".
-Needed for adding user via users API
-4. Publish `generate-alerts-suppression-policy-dataset` of `version` pipeline from draft pipelines.
+3. Publish `generate-alerts-suppression-policy-dataset` of `version` pipeline from draft pipelines.
 Remember to change version of pipeline as it is present in draft pipelines.
-5. Make sure to Deactivate & Delete in the portal.
-USER: `user_test@cfx.com` created via API after every run of api automation.

 ## Steps to follow to launch the API automation